The old childhood warning "Stranger danger!" has withstood the test of time even in our modern, developed world.

-We’ve covered the history of web exploiting and the biggest exploits the world has experienced, but today we’re going back to basics — exploring and explaining the most common network security threats you may encounter while online.
+In the past we’ve covered the history of web exploiting and the biggest exploits the world has experienced, as well as security breaches and how they can affect different organizations.
+But today we’re going back to basics—and exploring the most common network security threats you may encounter online.

 The most common network security threats